elixir-lang/elixir/README.md

     Main.local_call  % => 13
     Main.remote_call % => 11

-Notice that the local call uses the value of the local method internal, while remote call uses the one overridden in `Main`.
+Notice that the local call uses the value of the local method `internal`, while remote call uses the one overridden in `Main`.
 Most methods related to module introspection (starting with `__`) are local and therefore always need `self` in order to be dynamic:

     module Introspection
       def original_name